mmshahria/GlassboardTech-API-Reference/Assets/PUT Update an Asset by Id.md

 <strong>dealId*</strong> `string`

 A unique identifier of a deal.
-It references the interrelation between asset and deal.
+It references the interrelation between a asset and a deal.

 <strong>type*</strong> `enum`